EdgeVerve/oe-master-job-executor/README.md

 An example would be the case of a function that sends "application is up" heartbeat event at regular intervals.
 Such a function, if started from a regular boot script, would start multiple timers sending extra/unwanted heartbeat events depending on the number of app-instances in the cluster.
 This calls for a module that can run the function only once on a single app-instance of the cluster.
-If the function-runner goes down, the function should be run again on another active app-instance.
+If the function-runner instance goes down, the function should be run again on another active app-instance.

 Another example: A clustered application may be running 4 application instances, but a *job scheduler function* within this app